MitchForest/dayli/.pm/epics/epic-1/sprint-01.01-time-blocks-schedule-view.md

 ### Day-by-Day Progress
 **2024-12-30**:
 - Started: Sprint planning and codebase investigation
-- Completed: Comprehensive implementation plan
+- Completed: Full implementation of all components
-- Blockers: Minor TypeScript error in auth package (not blocking)
+- Blockers: Minor TypeScript error in auth package (not blocking), parseTimeString type issue
 - Decisions:
   - Use subtle vertical gradients for focus blocks
   - Create TaskItem component for task display